-Results

-Six of the eight samples showed a similar level of missing protein detection (Table 1).
-The proportion of protein products with corresponding RNA products was 54.70% and 58.04% respectively for missing proteins with and without the two potential outliers (sample 1 and sample 7 for their noticeably fewer detected proteins), which in comparison were 90.38% and 91.02% for regular proteins.
-The protein expressions of MPs showed an clear truncated pattern with lacking of low-abundance expression (indicated by a large gap region in below red dot line in Figure 1a).
+Results: Six of the eight samples showed a similar level of missing protein detection (Table 1).
+The proportion of protein products with corresponding RNA products was 54.70% and 58.04% respectively for missing proteins with and without the two potential low-profiling samples (sample 1 and sample 7 for their noticeably fewer detected proteins), which in comparison were 90.38% and 91.02% for regular proteins.
+The protein expressions of MPs showed a clear truncated pattern by lacking low-abundance expression (indicated by a large gap region below the red dot line in Figure 1a).
 There is a significant linear association between protein expression and RNA expression for missing proteins (R=0.17, p = 0.029) and regular proteins (R=0.38, p<2.2e-16).
-Missing gene-protein product CTAGE1 were detected and had RNA products in all 6 non-outlier samples.
+Missing gene-protein product CTAGE1 was detected and had RNA products in all 6 non-low-profiling samples.

-Discussion

-The highly-truncated expression distribution pattern of missing proteins could be partially explained by the insensitivity of count-based-MS proteomics in low-abundance proteins (Lundgren et al. 2010).
+Discussion: The highly-truncated expression distribution pattern of missing proteins could be partially explained by the insensitivity of count-based-MS proteomics in low-abundance proteins (Lundgren et al. 2010).
 However, this cannot explain alone by seeing only a mild truncated pattern in regular proteins.
-The significant association between RNA-Seq and proteomics suggesting the validity of our findings.
-The detections of missing proteins, such as Q9HC47 (CTAGE1), were supported by the clear association between proteomics and RNA-Seq data in gastric cancer and should be further explored their potential as biomarkers in gastric cancer screening.
+The significant association between RNA-Seq and proteomics suggests the validity of our findings.
+The detections of missing proteins, such as Q9HC47 (CTAGE1), were supported by the clear association between proteomics and RNA-Seq data in gastric cancer and should be further explored their potential as biomarkers in gastric cancer.

 Table 1.
 The proportions of proteins products with RNA products for missing proteins and regular proteins